Gemma 4 just dropped on Modular, Day Zero! Read More →

 The Data Flow Model

 A structured matmul kernel moves data through three distinct memory levels: global memory (DRAM), shared memory (SMEM/LDS), and registers or tensor memory.
-The three components own one leg of this journey each.
+The three components form nodes in a data flow and are responsible for the different stages of execution.
 TileIO moves tiles from DRAM to shared memory.
 TilePipeline signals when tiles are ready to consume or free to refill.
 TileOp reads from shared memory, runs MMA instructions, and writes accumulators.
-No component reaches into another's domain.
+This separation of concerns between the different components allows one to reason about each component in isolation.

 Data Flow Model Diagram